11 types of credit cards

 5. Business credit cards

-Some business credit cards offer a flat-rewards rate for all purchases.
-Others might have higher rewards for business-related purchases like travel or office supplies.
 Plus, there are often other perks that might come with a business credit card:

-• Discounts with a selected list of merchants
+Discounts with a select list of merchants

 6. Secured credit cards